"Windows as warm as a wall."

 Well-insulated walls deliver R-12 to R-20 insulation, 3 to 5 times less heat loss than triple glazed windows.
 Why can't windows be as warm as a wall?

-A new Energy Star standard, which raised the window insulation hurdle to R-3.7, went into effect for the Northern region of the U.S. in 2016.
+A new Energy Star standard (v7.0), which will raise the window insulation hurdle from R-3.7 to R-5.0, will go into effect in the Northern region of the U.S. in October 2023.
 One way for the window industry to meet the new standard is to migrate to triple glazed windows, which are 50% thicker, 50% heavier, and 50% more expensive to make than current dual pane, argon-filled glazing.
-The center pane is also at risk of spontaneous cracking due to uneven heating in the hot sun.

 V-Glass is working to deliver that solution.
 The company mission is to develop an affordable Vacuum Insulated Glazing (VIG) for windows.
-Essentially, a VIG is a flat, transparent thermos bottle that dramatically reduces window heat loss.
+A VIG is like a flat, transparent thermos bottle for windows that dramatically reduces heat loss.
 Two panes of glass, separated by tiny spacers, are sealed around the edges.
 The vacuum between the two panes virtually eliminates conduction and convection heat loss.
 A Low E coating on one pane cuts radiation heat loss.

 Unlike argon, vacuum will not conduct heat, no matter how thin the gap.
-As a result, V-Glass glazing will be as thin as a piece of ¼ inch thick plate glass.
+As a result, V-Glass glazing will be as thin as ¼ inch thick plate glass.